Introduction: How I Really Started My MIS Journey

 Today, those mistakes made me strong.

-Skills That Helped Me Grow
+Skills That Helped Me Grow in MIS

 How MIS Job Built My Career Foundation